-SECTION 6: CRITERIA FOR COMING OFF THE SEND REGISTER/RECORD
+SECTION 6: CRITERIA FOR COMING OFF THE SEND REGISTER

-Children move on and off the SEND register.
+Some children move on and off the SEND register.
 The aim is for children to receive support to enable them to close the gap in learning between them and their peers so that they no longer need to be on the SEND register.
 When this is the case it is discussed at the termly review meeting and if all are in agreement the child will move off the SEND register.
-Frequently the child will move to "silver" level which means that there is still a close record kept of their progress and additional support is documented.
-Sometimes a child will move off and then back on to the SEND register.
+Sometimes a child will move off and then back on to the SEND register, at a later date.